 When flight attendants announce that you must turn off all electronic devices during landing and takeoff, this mandate doesn’t apply to hearing aids.

-If you have Bluetooth-enabled hearing aids, you’ll need to put them in flight mode to avoid sending and receiving signals from your phone.
+If you have Bluetooth-enabled hearing aids, you must put them in flight mode to avoid sending and receiving signals from your phone.
 Also, you must turn off Frequency Modulation (FM) listening devices.

 You can use the pre-set noise reduction feature to help reduce in-flight noises, like the noise of the plane’s engines.
 However, you might want to have your hearing aids turned on for any in-flight announcements or to communicate with the flight staff.

-There’s nothing wrong with letting flight attendants and your travel companions know that you have a hearing impairment.
+There’s nothing wrong with letting flight attendants and travel companions know you have a hearing impairment.

 Tips for Flying With Hearing Aids

-Here are some useful tips to make your travel experience with hearing aids hassle-free:
+Here are some valuable tips to make your travel experience with hearing aids hassle-free:

 - Visit your hearing healthcare professional to ensure your devices work fine before travel.